igorMSoares/resize-images/README.md

 - **All the images** in the chosen directory will be resized to the same largest dimension size.

-- The resized images will be saved to _'./imgs/resized'_ by default.
-To choose another destination, use the _--resized_dir_ (or _-r_) flag:
+- The resized images will be saved to `./imgs/resized` by default.
+To choose another destination, use the `--resized_dir` (or `-r`) flag:

 ```bash
 python3 resize_images.py --resized_dir "path/to/resized"
 ```

-- The file _./log.txt_ will be used (when necessary) to output extra informations, like:
+- The file `./log.txt` will be used (when necessary) to output extra informations, like:

   - Warning whether any non image file is present in the images directory.